 - Grabosky, J., Haffner, E., & Bassuk, N. L. (2009).
 Plant Available Moisture in Stone-soil Media for use Under Pavement While Allowing Urban Tree Root Growth.
 Journal of Arboriculture and Urban Forestry.
 35:271-278.

 - Amissah, N., Paolillo, D., & Bassuk, N. L. (2008).
 Adventitious Root Formation in Stem Cuttings of Quercus bicolor and Quercus macrocarpa and its Relationship to Stem Anatomy.
-Journal of American Society of Horticultural Science.
+Journal of the American Society for Horticultural Science.
 133:1-8.

 - Grabosky, ., & Bassuk, N. L. (2008).
 Sixth- and Tenth-Year Growth Measurements for Three Tree Species in a Load-Bearing Stone–Soil Blend Under Pavement and a Tree Lawn in Brooklyn, New York, U.S. Journal of Arboriculture and Urban Forestry.
 34:265-266.